Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/go/ampli.md

 ### Plugin

-Plugins allow you to extend the Amplitude behavior, for example, modifying event properties (enrichment type) or sending to a third-party APIs (destination type).
+Plugins allow you to extend the Amplitude behavior, for example, modifying event properties (enrichment type) or sending to third-party APIs (destination type).

 First you need to define your plugin: [plugin examples](./index.md#plugin-examples).